 Isolation precautions create barriers that help prevent the spread of germs in the hospital.
 They are needed to protect you and the patient you are visiting.
 The precautions are also needed to protect other patients in the hospital.

 When a patient is in isolation, visitors may:

 - Need to wear gloves, a gown, a mask, or some other covering

 - Not be allowed into a patient's room at all

-Hospital patients who are very old, very young, or very ill are at the greatest risk of harm from infections such as colds and the flu.
+Hospital patients who are very old, very young, or very ill are at the greatest risk for harm from infections such as colds and the flu.
 To prevent getting the flu and passing it to others, get a flu vaccine each year.
-(Ask your doctor what other vaccines you need.)
+To prevent getting COVID-19 and passing it to others, get COVID-19 vaccines according to current recommendations from the Centers for Disease Control.
+Ask your doctor what other vaccines you need.

 When you visit a patient in the hospital, keep your hands away from your face.
 Cough or sneeze into a tissue or into the crease of your elbow, not into the air.

 Calfee DP.
 Prevention and control of health care-associated infections.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 26th ed.
 Philadelphia, PA: Elsevier; 2020:chap 266.